appelgriebsch/silverblue-postinstall_upgrade/README.md

 > [!IMPORTANT]
 > I highly suggest to avoid layering as much as possible to the system image.
 Substantial number of layered packages will take a massive toll on system's performance.
 Consider installing some packages inside of a container or as a flatpak.
+>
+> Lastly, the command must be first analyzed and given a thought before execution.

-> [!IMPORTANT]
+> [!WARNING]
-> Lastly, the command must be first analyzed and given a thought before execution. **NEVER RUN A COMMAND FROM INTERNET WITHOUT ANY ANALYSIS AND CONSIDERATION OF ANY FORESEEABLE CONSEQUENCES.**
+> **NEVER RUN A COMMAND FROM INTERNET WITHOUT ANY ANALYSIS AND CONSIDERATION OF ANY FORESEEABLE CONSEQUENCES.**

 ***